Our independence means choice – what, where and how to learn.

 Recent results have shown how the children at the end of the foundation stage curriculum are well ahead of the national averages in core subjects, due to continued outstanding teaching; for example at the end of reception 2016 100% of children achieved a good level of development and exceeded in some areas in comparison to only 66% nationally.

-We call the final four years at Hunter Hall School (ages 7 to 11) Upper School.
-In these years (Year 3 to Year 6), teaching is largely from specialist teachers (entirely in the final two years), and the pupils are extremely well prepared for the next stage of their education.
+We call the final four years at Hunter Hall School Upper School.
+From.
+7 – 11 years as they children progress through Years 3 – 6, teaching is largely from specialist teachers – entirely in the final two years – and the pupils are extremely well prepared for the next stage of their education.